 Less than \$100 Less than \$100 More than \$100 More than \$100 Pull Fire Alarm Self Explanatory.
 Skipping/Truancy Truancy/Skipping is defined as any unexcused absence any hour and/or day.
 Second Offense on the Same Day Having 2 offenses reported on the same day.
 Sending/Posting Inappropriate Messages Sending or posting inappropriate messages during the school day.
 Serious Persistent Misbehavior Consistent inappropriate behavior that is disrupting the learning process of students, affects the safety of students, or is detrimental to the functioning of the school as a system that occurs over a period of time.
 Tardiness Teachers will mark students tardy after the tardy bell.
 Students who miss more than ten minutes of a class will be considered absent and marked unexcused unless a Parent/Guardian contacts the school.
 Exceptions will be made for school related activities.
 Students are given a clean slate each marking period.
 For the first hour only, when a student checks in and receives a pass from the office, attendance will be marked as an excused tardy.
 If the student does not check in attendance will automatically be unexcused.
-Link to Board Policy 3116 and Link to Board Policy 5208.
-Smartwatch Misuse Chromebook Misuse Chromebook Unauthorized use of headphones, smart watches, recording devices, tablets, laptops, gaming devices, or similar electronic devices that in any manner disrupts the educational environment or violates the rights of others is not permitted.
-All electronic devices must be POWERED OFF and out of sight during the class period.
+Tech Violation BoardPolicy3116 Smartwatch Misuse Unauthorized use of headphones, smart watches, recording devices, Board Policy 5208.
+Chromebook Misuse tablets, laptops, gaming devices, or similar electronic devices that in any manner disrupts the educational environment or violates the rights of others is not permitted.
+All electronic devices must be POWERED OFF and Chromebook Damage out of sight during the class period.